BRANCHlab/metasnf/README.md

 paradigm described in ([Caruana et al. 2006](#ref-caruanaMeta2006)) with the similarity network fusion (SNF) data integration procedure developed in ([Wang et al. 2014](#ref-wangSimilarity2014)).
-The package offers a comprehensive suite of tools to assist users in transforming raw patient data into patient subtypes, decision making in the subtyping process, and visualization along the way with a strong emphasis on context-specific utility and principled validation of results.
+The package offers a comprehensive suite of tools to assist users in transforming multi-modal tabular data into cluster solutions, decision making in the clustering process, and visualization along the way with a strong emphasis on context-specific utility and principled validation of results.

 ## Installation